 Each year on the third Monday in February, the United States celebrates its many presidents and their legacies.
 At A Mighty Girl, we have a slightly different take on the holiday: we like to celebrate the role of women in politics!
-From the First Ladies — from Martha Washington to Michelle Obama — and the role that they have played in molding and supporting the office of the president, to the groundbreaking women who first stood in American elections, to the politicians who are shaping our world today, the story of women in American politics is constantly evolving.
+From the First Ladies — including Martha Washington, Eleanor Roosevelt, and Michelle Obama — and the role that they have played in molding and supporting the office of the president, to the groundbreaking women who first stood in American elections, to the politicians who are shaping our world today, the story of women in American politics is constantly evolving.

 Along with recognizing these pioneering women, we also forward to the day when we can switch our President’s Day focus to celebrating the future women elected as Commander in Chief, and no doubt there are many more trailblazers to come!

 The selections highlighted in this post are just a small number of our books about women in politics -- to learn about more options for children and teen readers, visit A Mighty Girl's Government & Politics section.

 Remember the Ladies: First Ladies Past and Present

 From the founding of the country to its current challenges, First Ladies have played a key role — from hosting political gatherings to influencing their husbands' policies.
 These books pay tribute to the legacies of America's First Ladies.